 - useful links

 As the winter neared, airlines again started to discount flights to Santiago de Chile (SCL).
 Originally I didn’t jump on any of them as I was busy planning for the New Zealand trip.
-When a $278 roundtrip airfare popped up from Air Mexico, my wanderlust was too overwhelming and I pulled the trigger on the deal from New York John F Kennedy airport (JFK) to SCL via Mexico City (MEX) for week of spring break 2017.
-That was all I thought about it until the calendar turned to Feb.
+When a $278 roundtrip airfare popped up from Air Mexico, my wanderlust was too overwhelming and I pulled the trigger on the deal from New York John F Kennedy airport (JFK) to SCL via Mexico City (MEX) for our week long spring break in 2017.
+That was all I thought about it until the calendar turned to February.

 With a month out, it was decision time on where to go.
 Atacoma desert, the lake district, and the area around the Santiago were possibilities.
 However, I hadn’t really recovered from planning fatigue, so the simple idea of getting in, trekking, and getting out was very appealing.
 Many of these other areas required rental car or organizing buses, such as the Atacoma Desert or the Lake District, and others required much more research, such as the Condor Circuit.
 I even thought about heading back to Torres Del Paine (TDP) for the circuit again.
 I didn’t, but the idea of heading back to Patagonia took full flight.